-- a) The cost of emergency medical treatment received in a country or territory outside the determined geographic area of benefits. - b) The cost of emergency medical evacuation to the nearest appropriate medical facility and costs of repatriation of the member back to the home country.
+- a) The cost of emergency medical treatment received in a country or territory outside the determined geographic area of benefits excluding The Americas. - b) The cost of emergency medical evacuation to the nearest appropriate medical facility and costs of repatriation of the member back to the home country except when member has travelled to The Americas.